 Using a combination of platforms for your content distribution is a great way to maximize its effectiveness.
 For example, you can publish an industry white paper and push it out via email, social media, and paid ads.
 Use these channels to get your content before readers or have them sign up to see it.

-Content marketing is and will be key in generating leads.
+Content creation is and will be key in generating leads.
 For effective lead-generating content that drives sales, you need carefully-crafted content.
 A strong content distribution strategy looks at the best content type and what channels you should use.

 Thorough familiarity with your target audience is the foundation of any successful content promotion strategy.